DataDog/documentation/content/graphing/faq/how-do-i-see-the-number-of-hosts-i-m-monitoring.md

 1. Put in your API and application keys in lines 1,2 and 79
 2. Datadog API/app keys can be found in your account here

-**Note**: as currently set up, this Screenboard does not include hosts from GCE, Azure, docker, vSphere or other integrations - only the Datadog Agent and EC2.
+**Note**: this Screenboard does not include hosts from GCE, Azure, docker, vSphere or other integrations - only the Datadog Agent and EC2.
 Adjust as needed for your environment.

 **Disclaimer**: This should not be used for billing purposes, this is only a convenient option to count active instances and is not necessarily reflective of your invoice.